GDQuest/website/content/docs/guidelines/best-practices/writing/index.md

 Below, you will find specific guidelines that help to communicate ideas clearly to a broad audience, including non-native English speakers.

-For technical writing, i.e. manuals and code references, we also follow the [Godot technical writing guidelines](http://docs.godotengine.org/en/latest/community/contributing/docs_writing_guidelines.html).
+For technical writing, i.e. manuals and code references, we also follow the [Godot technical writing guidelines](//docs.godotengine.org/en/latest/community/contributing/docs_writing_guidelines.html).

-### Keep sentences short ###
+### Write for the least experienced reader ###

-**Keep sentences under 25 words**.
-Favor short sentences, that each communicates one idea.

-Use paragraphs to group sentences related to a broader idea together.
-Whenever you change the topic or move on to another concept, add a new paragraph.
+Write for learners in your audience who understand the topic the least.
+This makes your articles more accessible, it shows your mastery, and it saves the readers' time.

+Here are some tips to do so:

+1. Avoid technical jargon and uncommon concepts.
+1. Use fundamental concepts to break down complex or abstract ideas.
+1. Use plain language rather than uncommon words.
+1. Be as clear and as precise as you can.

+For reference, check out the US government's [list of simple word alternatives](//plainlanguage.gov/guidelines/words/use-simple-words-phrases/).

 ### Use the direct voice ###

-Using the direct voice leads to slightly shorter sentences compared to the passive voice.
+Using the direct voice leads to shorter sentences compared to the passive voice.
 It makes the action clear from the first few words.

 Avoid the passive voice: